 So often we speak with businesses that produce a flurry of content, only to follow it up with one LinkedIn post a few months later.
 Post too much content and your readers will be put off, post too infrequently and they’ll simply forget you.
 That is why it is important to have a Digital Marketing Content strategy.
 Well-written, regular and consistent content is the key to engagement online – the more interesting content you share, the better.

 The great thing about social media platforms is that there are thousands of communities out there that are easy to join and can really help in widening your audience reach.
 If your business is online you should be visible online; engage in other posts, collaborate with other businesses, make comments, start conversations and share content – you might just find yours is shared back.

 Customers want to buy from businesses they trust, and if you lose that trust some people will boycott brands for a lifetime.
 It doesn’t have to be all about persuading your customers to believe in you – think about sharing honest reviews or video feedback from previous clients and customers to cement that trust.
 Having Trustpilot on your website for example can make you look more attractive.

 In some instances, large bodies of work like e-books and whitepapers are useful to share, in other instances they will act as a turn-off.
 Think about your recipient and the platform you are on and break down your content into bitesize sections if appropriate – think short blogs, infographics, captions, even memes.
 Tailor your content and think outside the box.

 Focus on quality

 All too often we see businesses trying to get as much content out there as quickly as possible without considering the quality of the work they are sharing, let alone grammar and punctuation mistakes!
 Your content affects your reputation and customer engagement; it has to be top notch.
-Double-check, re-write, get someone else to do your copy if you need to, but always make sure your content is the very best it can be.
+Double-check, re-write, develop a Digital Marketing Content strategy, get someone else to do your copy if you need to, but always make sure your content is the very best it can be.